shakacode/react_on_rails/README.md

 global.App = () => <MyComponent serverSide={true} />;
 ```

-The point is that you have separate files for top level client or server side, and you pass some extra option indicating that that rendering is happening server sie.
+The point is that you have separate files for top level client or server side, and you pass some extra option indicating that rendering is happening server sie.

 ## Optional Configuration